G4S

 G4S is a British multinational private security company headquartered in London, England.
-The company was set up in 2004 when London-based Securicor amalgamated with Danish firm Group 4 Falck.
+The company was set up in July 2004 when London-based Securicor amalgamated with Danish firm Group 4 Falck (itself the result of a merger between Group 4 and the former security division of Falck a few years prior).

 The company offers a range of services, including the supply of security personnel, monitoring equipment, response units and secure prisoner transportation.
 G4S also works with governments overseas to deliver security services.

-G4S is the world's largest security company measured by revenues.
-It has operations in more than 85 countries.
+G4S was the world's largest security company measured by revenues before Allied Universal acquired it.
+It has operations in more than 90 countries.
 With over 533,000 employees, by 2012 it was the largest European and African private employer.

-The company has been criticized and involved in numerous controversies.
+The company has been criticised and involved in numerous controversies.
 Formerly a dual-listed company with listings on the Copenhagen and London stock exchanges, G4S was purchased by Allied Universal in April 2021.

 History

 Origins

 G4S has its origins in a guarding business founded in Copenhagen in 1901 by Marius Hogrefe, originally known as København Frederiksberg Nattevagt (Copenhagen and Frederiksberg Night Watch) and subsequently renamed Falck.

 In 2000, Group 4, a security firm formed in the 1960s, merged with Falck to form Group 4 Falck and by 2000 the company was described as "the world's largest private security systems company".
 In 2002 Group 4 Falck went on to buy The Wackenhut Corporation in the United States.